Jessica Jørgensen | Dec 15, 2017 | 3

-- Romance does not need to be “realistic,” or even necessarily “healthy.”
+- That said, romance does not need to be “realistic,” or even necessarily “healthy.”
 We are more concerned about whether or not it is part of a good story.
-Romeo and Juliet or Wuthering Heights is not about a healthy romance but they are both incredible stories and engaging to read and/or watch.
+Romeo and Juliet or Wuthering Heights are not about a healthy romance but they are both incredible stories and engaging to read and/or watch.

 - Love is about work and what you’re willing to do for someone else – so sacrifice is another common element found in old-fashioned romance.

 - Unrequited romance – meaning one-sided – is acceptable.
 Dickens was the King of this type of story.
 As are K-Dramas.